Layal-sh/Copy-Move-forgery-detection-in-ID-documents/README.md

-# Copy-Move-forgery-detection-in-ID-documents
+# Copy-Move forgery detection in ID-documents
-ZAKA academy capstone project: Copy-move forgery detection in ID documents using convolutional neural networks.
+In this project, we used python in order to implement a Convolutional Neural Network (CNN) for the purpose of extracting features in the problem of copy-move forgery detection id id documents.